-Join Chad Chelius for an in-depth discussion in this video Crop tool refinements, part of Photoshop CS6 Creative Cloud New Features Workshop.
+Join Chad Chelius for an in-depth discussion in this video Crop tool refinements, part of Photoshop CS6 New Features Overview.

 In the latest Creative Cloud update, Adobe has made some welcome improvements to the Crop tool that we use in Photoshop everyday.
 Although some of these new features are subtle in nature, such as various bug fixes, they are welcome improvements to users who have been frustrated by certain behaviors of the Crop tool.
 Let's take a look at some of the things that have been done.
 I'm beginning this video with the crop.jpg file already open.
 And I'm going to select the Crop tool in my tools panel.
 Now the first thing you're going to notice is that when I select the Crop tool, the crop bounds and the crop overlay don't appear right away on my image.

 It's not until I move my cursor over my image that the crop bounds start to appear.
 And you'll also notice that these crop bounds themselves are a bit thinner in this version, making it a bit easier to apply precise crops to an image.
 Now, in addition, as I start adjusting the crop area, you'll notice that the crop overlay doesn't appear until I start making a change.
 And now you can see that my current crop overlay is the rule of thirds grid.

 That takes me to another point, and that is that this button up here allows me to show additional options for the Crop tool.
 And one of the things you'll find in that drop down menu is that we have multiple crop overlays that we can access when we're using the Crop tool.
 In addition, we can choose to auto show the overlay, always show the overlay, or never show the overlay.
 And we can easily cycle through the overlays using the O shortcut key.
 So as I'm using the Crop tool I can simply press the O key on my keyboard and that's going to cycle through the different crop overlays that are available inside of Photoshop CS6.